PicoScope 7 Automotive

 Available for Windows, Mac, and Linux, the next evolution of our diagnostic scope software is now available.

 *At Pico we are always looking to improve our products.
 The tools used in this guided test may have been superseded and the products above are our latest versions used to diagnose the fault documented in this case study.

-The purpose of this test is to evaluate the voltage output and response time of an analog MAP sensor during engine idle, WOT and over-run conditions.
+The purpose of this test is to investigate the operation of an analog type Manifold Absolute Pressure (MAP) sensor on a turbo diesel engine during idle, free revving and overrun conditions.

 This help topic is subject to changes without notification.
 The information within is carefully checked and considered to be correct.
 This information is an example of our investigations and findings and is not a definitive procedure.
 Pico Technology accepts no responsibility for inaccuracies.
 Each vehicle may be different and require unique test settings.

 We know that our PicoScope users are clever and creative and we’d love to receive your ideas for improvement on this test.
 Click the Add comment button to leave your feedback.